ReubenBond/orleans-docs/src/docs/hosting/multi-cluster_support/SiloConfiguration.md

   })
   [...]
 ```

-As usual, all configuration settings can also be read and written programmatically, via the respective members of the `GlobalConfiguration` class.

 The `Service Id` is an arbitrary ID for identifying this service.
 It must be the same for all clusters and all silos.